benreeves/yyc-calsync/README.md

 ## Installation and Commands

-Copy and save the .env file from the project page in the YYC Data Notion https://www.notion.so/yycdata/Event-Feed-v2-fbee799f8551422cb30cd9d5ddb191da?pvs=4
+For YYC Data Society volunteers, you can copy and save the .env file from the project page in the YYC Data Notion https://www.notion.so/yycdata/Event-Feed-v2-fbee799f8551422cb30cd9d5ddb191da?pvs=4.
+Otherwise, you will need to create and configure a postgres database, a meetup API key, and a google service account.

 ```sh
 $ npm i